Artemiy7/ticket/README.md

 | pdf-generator | 8083   |  |
 | currency-exchange | 8082   |  |
 | bank-simulator | 8081   |  |

+Hibernate JPA was used instead of Spring Data JPA for learning purpose.
+Before app launch you must have JDK 11 and MySql server installed on your machine.

 <h3 align="left">ticket-payment:</h3>